 Watering: In most circumstances watering parsley once every three days is sufficient to ensure a healthy plant.

-In the height of Summer during a drought, parsley in pot may require watering every day to stay healthy.
+In the height of Summer during a drought, parsley in a pot may require watering every day to stay healthy.

 Compost: In conjunction with a consistent watering schedule, plant parsley in rich compost (multipurpose compost from the garden center is suitable) to ensure the soil does not dry out too quickly.